oemof-heat/model_development/docs/data_references.rst

 Data references
 ===============

-The DIW data documenation contains data on technology properties and costs :cite:`Schroder2013`
+The DIW data documentation on electricity generation contains data on technology properties and costs :cite:`Schroder2013`.

 .. rubric:: References